-The Ballarat International Foto Biennale Education Program provides exciting opportunities for students of all ages, with activities and resources that extend teaching and learning beyond the festival and into the classroom in a comprehensive program.
+The Ballarat International Foto Biennale’s Education Programs provide exciting opportunities for students of all ages, with activities and resources that extend teaching and learning beyond the festival and into the classroom.

 Showcasing our commitment to photography as a powerful education tool, the BIFB Education Team partners with expert educators and acclaimed artists to deliver curriculum-aligned teaching and learning possibilities that extend beyond the medium and into visual art, art history and theory, art curatorship and industry, media, history, politics and Aboriginal and Torres Strait Islander artists, culture and history.

 In 2020, the Ballarat International Foto Biennale presented our first online education program: Mass Isolation with renowned street photographer Jesse Marlow, supported by the Besen Family Foundation.
 After the success of this remote learning resource, reaching more than 1,300 secondary students across the country, the BIFB Education Team are committed to providing teachers and students all over Australia with more engaging, informative and accessible learning resources to inform in-school photography and art units and lessons.
 Programs which are currently available for free are My Martin Kantor Portrait Program (suitable for primary & secondary) and Undercurrent with Peta Clancy (suitable for VCE Studio Art and other senior art and photography courses).
 For more information, visit the links below.